carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 created.
 This allows the llvm epilog/prolog support to be common with other targets.
 The base pointer callee saved register r31 is saved in the TOC slot of linkage area.
-This simplifies allocation of space for the base pointer and makes it convenient to locate programatically and during debugging.
+This simplifies allocation of space for the base pointer and makes it convenient to locate programmatically and during debugging.

 Dynamic Allocation
 ^^^^^^^^^^^^^^^^^^